IJCEP Copyright © 2007-All rights reserved.

 Received 6 August 2008; Accepted 9 September 2008; Available online 1 October 2008

-Surgical excision revealed a 5.5 cm tan rubbery unencapsulated but circumscribed mass.
-Histologically, the tumor is composed of
+excision revealed a 5.5 cm tan rubbery unencapsulated but circumscribed mass.
+Histologically, the tumor is composed of diffusely arranged

-diffusely arranged oval and spindle cells with abundant eosinophilic granular cytoplasm and mildly pleomorphic nuclei without necrosis
+oval and spindle cells with abundant eosinophilic granular cytoplasm and mildly pleomorphic nuclei without necrosis or mitoses.

-or mitoses.
 Immunostains show the tumor cells to be positive for S-100, vimentin, non-specific esterase and focally positive for inhibin.
-In
+In addition to its

 Key Words: Granular cell tumor, pharynx